eforemeka/personal-page/content/about/index.md

 #### WHAT DO I *CURRENTLY* SEEK?

-Currently, I desire to explore and pivot a little from supporting just end-users and on-prem infrastructure to implementing, optimizing and supporting SaaS products and solutions.
-I am open to taking on Remote Technical Support roles in the EMEA zone.
+I desire to pivot a little from supporting end-users and on-prem infrastructure to building on my experience implementing, optimizing and supporting cloud-based infrastructure, products and solutions.
+If your products/solution can be worked on from anywhere in the world and caters to many users, I would like to work with you.
+I am open to Remote Technical Support/Remote Support Engineer/Cloud Engineer roles in the EMEA zone.
+I am open to offers that come with relocation packages too.

 You can check out my [resume](https://resume.benny.com.ng) here to know more about my professional experience.